Template 2 | JCIS

 Indenting, Line Spacing, and Justification

 Indent all paragraphs except those following a section heading.
 An indent should be at least 2 em-spaces.
 Do not insert extra space between paragraphs of text with the exception of long quotations, theorems, propositions, special remarks, etc. These should be set off from the surrounding text by additional space above and below.
-Don’t “widow” or “orphan” text (i.e., ending a page with the first line of a paragraph or beginning a page with the last line of a paragraph).
-All text should be with left and right margins justified (i.e., flush with the left and right margins—except where indented).
-Where necessary, it should also be left-justified (i.e., flush with the left margin).
-“Where possible” refers to the quality of the justification.
+Don't "widow" or "orphan" text (i.e., ending a page with the first line of a paragraph or beginning a page with the last line of a paragraph).
+All text should be left-justified (i.e., flush with the left margin—except where indented).
+Where possible, it should also be right-justified (i.e., flush with the right margin).
+"Where possible" refers to the quality of the justification.
 For example, LaTeX and TeX do an excellent job of justifying text.
 Word does a reasonable job.
 But some word processors do a lousy job (e.g., they achieve right justification by inserting too much white space within and between words).
-We prefer flush left and right margins.
+We prefer flush right margins.
 However, it is better to have jagged right margins than to have flush right margins with awkward intra- and inter-word spacing.
 Make your decision on whichever looks best.

 Language & Grammar